PuppiizSunniiz/AN-EN-Tags/Planner.md

 # Arknight-Image
 ## Schedule
 - Char
-    - new Class / Archetype
+    - new Class / Archetype icon
     - new Avatar
     - new Skill icon
     - new IIRC icon
     - new Char AVG skin
-    - new Char Avatar skin
+    - new Char skin Avatar
 - Token
     - new char Token avatar
 - Mod